panyam/excaliframe/README.md

 2. Handle lifecycle events (`/lifecycle/installed`, `/lifecycle/uninstalled`)
 3. Serve HTML files for the editor and renderer

-The server is minimal—all Excalidraw logic runs client-side in the browser.
+The server is minimal - all Excalidraw logic runs client-side in the browser.

 See [WHY_SERVER.md](./WHY_SERVER.md) for detailed explanation.